- Family and Parenting»

 - Parenting Skills, Styles & Advice

-Is Your Kids Getting Lower Marks in Exams?
+Are Your Kids Getting Low Marks in Their Exams?

 What, only this much marks you got in your exam?
 What were you doing all the year?
 Have you really studied seriously?
 I know you have never concentrated in your studies that that is why you got such poor marks.
 How many times I told you to focus on your studies but you never listen to me?
 See the results now; you are far behind from your friends.
 All your friends are going upwards but you are free falling.
 What will happen to your future?

 There are many such questions you shoot to your kids when they get lower marks in their exams.
 It is a quite common scene in most of the households on the results day where the poor chap was scored low marks in the exam.
 Although the type of scolding and the level of aggressions of the parents may be different but the intention is quite clear that the children never ever do the same mistakes in the next exams.

 And the poor kids stands quietly listening and defending the furious attack, head down, tears rolling on cheeks, and occasionally uttering few words in response.
 A wave of various feelings plays inside them, thinking that why on the earth I did this mistake?
 Why do the exams happen?
 And another big question they may think that why the parents are so worried about our exam results?
 Why don't they mind their own business?
 There are many such questions plays in their little mind.

 So, to answer those innocent questions, let's discuss why the parents are so possessive about their kid's test results.